PUBLIC OFFICIAL OF THE YEAR

 ROADS & BRIDGES

-Ken Doke has obtained funding for and spent over 50 million dollars on road and bridge projects throughout Muskogee County District 1.
+Ken Doke has obtained funding for and spent over 75 million dollars on road and bridge projects throughout Muskogee County District 1.
 The lion’s share of those funds have come from outside of Muskogee County in the form of grants, partnerships, tribes, state, and federal monies.
 Many of the old chipped roads have been repaired and are now paved and striped.
 Many gravel roads have been built up and drainage added or repaired.
 The massive issue with brush and overgrowth that has plagued the county for decades is slowly being eliminated.
 At the start of Ken’s term, there were 127 deficient bridges in Muskogee County.
-That number is down to 55.
+That number is down to less than 50.